Dataforge: Agentic Platform for Autonomous Data Engineering: Introduction

-Newer LLMs now demonstrate emergent agentic behaviors—the ability to reason, plan, and act through iterative interaction with tools and environments.
+Newer LLMs now demonstrate emergent agentic behaviors: the ability to reason, plan, and act through iterative interaction with tools and environments.
 This shift marks an agentic evolution in how intelligence is deployed: systems no longer just generate outputs for a descriptive query, but autonomously understand tasks, reason, plan, ground, execute actions, and adapt through feedback.
 Extending this paradigm to the data domain gives rise to the concept of Data Agents: autonomous systems that can understand datasets, reason about transformations, and execute data-centric operations to improve quality, consistency, and utility.

-To this end, we develop the \textbf{Dataforge}, an autonomous data agent specialized for tabular data that embodies three core design goals: 1) \textbf{Automatic:} performs end-to-end data transformation without manual intervention; 2) \textbf{Safe:} ensures workflow reliability via routing, grounding, and execution validation; 3) \textbf{Non-expert Friendly:} allows users with minimal technical background to improve their data by simply specifying task and data types.
-The dataagent is implemented based on the perception–planning–grounding–execution principles~\cite{fu2025autonomous} as a deployable system for tabular data.
-The data agent includes a sequential stages of data cleaning, hierarchical routing, grounding validation, and dual-loop optimization.
-In particular, the hierarchical routing mechanism determines both the high-level task family and the low-level feature actions; each action is checked before execution to ensure safety, and results are evaluated to guide iterative improvement; the dual feedback loops ensure that each decision is validated before execution and that performance improvements are optimized through experience replay. \textbf{Our Contribution:} present the first functional data agent demo that leverages LLMs to automatically reason over tabular data and iteratively orchestrate next grounded actions with autostop to fabric AI-ready data.
+To this end, we develop the \textsc{Dataforge}, an autonomous data agent platform specialized for tabular data that embodies three core design goals: 1) \textbf{Automatic:} performs end-to-end data transformation without manual intervention; 2) \textbf{Safe:} ensures workflow reliability via routing, grounding, and execution validation; 3) \textbf{Non-expert Friendly:} allows users with minimal technical background to improve their data by simply specifying task and data types.
+The \textsc{Dataforge} is implemented based on the planning–grounding–execution principles~\cite{fu2025autonomous} as a deployable system for tabular data.
+The data agent includes a sequential set of stages of data cleaning, hierarchical routing, grounding validation, and dual-loop optimization.
+In particular, the hierarchical routing mechanism determines both the high-level task family and the low-level feature actions; each action is checked before execution to ensure safety, and results are evaluated to guide iterative improvement; the dual feedback loops ensure that each decision is validated before execution and that performance improvements are optimized through experience replay.

+Our empirical study demonstrates that \textsc{Dataforge} provides strong and robust gains across diverse tabular datasets: it achieves the best overall downstream utility on six classification and three regression benchmarks compared with classical, RL-based, and LLM-based approaches.
+Ablation results further verify that hierarchical routing and evaluation-driven refinement are key to performance, while grounding substantially improves executability by reducing invalid actions and repeated retries.
+It also avoids RL-style training cost and achieves strong performance with low call complexity, supporting its practicality as an automated data engineering tool.